systelab/systelab-components/src/app/systelab-components/applicationframe/header/README.md

 | menu | Array<ApplicationHeaderMenuEntry> || An array of menu items that will appear in a menu under the user icon|

 ApplicationHeaderMenuEntry is a class to represent a Menu Item.
-The first parameter is the name of the menu item, the second parameter a boolean to set if the item should be render as a separator, and the third parameter is the lambda function to execute once the menu item is selected.
+The first parameter is the name of the menu item, the second parameter a boolean to set if the item should be render as a separator, and the third parameter is the Arrow function to execute once the menu item is selected.

 Menu example: